SpenceFrancois/peakportfolio.ai-open/README.md

 ---

 ## 📖 Overview
-PeakPortfolio connects portfolio optimization, asset-level data, prompt engineering, and context-aware AI that understands natural language—allowing users to express investment goals in their own words and receive a fully personalized portfolio, constructed, reviewed, and explained by AI agents that emulate the roles of a high-performing wealth management team.
+PeakPortfolio connects portfolio optimization, asset-level data, prompt engineering, and context-aware AI that allows users to express investment goals in their own words and receive a personalized portfolio that is constructed, reviewed, and explained by AI agents putting the data into context and then shaping the portfolio around your intent.
 Backend Transformation Workflow
 Input & Baselines
 Begins with user-supplied asset data and a natural-language investment brief.